 - Back in the Saddle: CHiPs '99 has Chips coming out of retirement to rejoin the California Highway Patrol, clashing with some of the younger officers on the way.

 - Big Fun: Officer Grossman ("Grossy") fancies himself a comedian.
 In one episode it doesn't go over well because he tells a racist joke.
-The same joke is a hit when told by a black comedian."If you see a black guy driving fast, he's been shot at."—the punchline
+The same joke is a hit when told by a black comedian, the man who wrote it."If you see a black guy driving fast, he's been shot at."—the punchline

 - Cartwright Curse: In one episode Ponch finally finds true love.
 After the climax, Ponch and his girl have a picnic in the park... where she gets hit by a drunk driver.
 The episode ends with the girl dead in Ponch's arms, a rare episode where someone dies.